Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 Content that's not within the scope of the accessibility regulations

-We specifically exclude user-generated content, such as code run in Notebook Documents, from the scope of this report.
+Note: We specifically exclude user-generated content, such as code run in Notebook Documents, from the scope of this report.
 For example, the addition of descriptions for graphs requires the user to include that in their code.

 What we're doing to improve accessibility